esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * **Default:** `"none"`
 * **Example:** `encrypt = "tls"`

-LDAP  supports also all TLS-specific options described in TLS section (provided `encrypt` is set to `tls`).
+LDAP  also supports all TLS-specific options described in the TLS section (provided `encrypt` is set to `tls`).

 ## TLS options